-The Estimating Air pollution Social Impact Using Regression (EASIUR) model is an easy-to-use tool estimating the social cost (or public health cost) of emissions in the United States.
+The Estimating Air pollution Social Impact Using Regression (EASIUR) model is an easy-to-use tool for estimating the social cost (or public health cost) of emissions in the United States.
 The EASIUR model was derived using regression on a large dataset created by CAMx, a state-of-the-art chemical transport model.
 The EASIUR closely reproduce the social costs of emissions predicted by full CAMx simulations but without the high computational costs.

 - This presentation describes the method and applications of EASIUR and APSCA.